 I don’t have anything to say about “shame,” but I strongly disagree with “Offense and defense aren’t peers” and “Defense is offense’s child.”
 I’ve blogged about offense over the years, but my 2009 post Offense and Defense Inform Each Other is particularly relevant.
 John’s statements are a condescending form of the phrase “offense informing defense.”
 They’re also a sign of “offense envy.”

-10. Biggest problem with is that think in lists. think in .
+10. Biggest problem with #network defense is that #defenders think in lists. #attackers think in #graphs.
 As long as this is true, attackers win

 This Tweet definitely exhibits offense envy.
 It plays to the incorrect, yet too-common idea, that defenders are helpless drones, while the offense runs circles around them thanks to their advanced thinking.